-Fire and gas detector mapping studies provide an objective analysis of detector layouts to support the design process and optimize the number of detectors needed to meet coverage targets.
+Fire and gas detector mapping study provides an objective analysis of detector layouts to support the design method and optimize the amount of detectors required to satisfy coverage targets.

-- F&G Mapping allows the designer to position flame and gas detection devices within the facility and assess the coverage afforded by the system.
-This is automatically correlated against pre-specified targets that the system must achieve.
+- F&G Mapping permits the designer to position flame and gas detection devices at intervals within the facility and assess the coverage afforded by the system.
+This can be mechanically correlative against pre-specified targets that the system should achieve.

-- F&G Mapping provides designers with the methodology and tools to review detection coverage against pre-determined targets, and ensure a suitable and optimised system is commissioned.
+- F&G Mapping provides designers with the methodology and tools to review detection coverage against pre-determined targets, and guarantee that an appropriate and optimized system is commissioned.

-F&G mapping study should be conducted in the design stage to assure that the detector coverage targets are met and the current F&G arrangement is effective to fulfill its intended designed function.
+- F&G mapping study ought to be conducted during design stage to assure that the detector coverage targets square measure are met and the current F&G arrangement is effective to satisfy its supposed design performance.

-Moreover, during the normal operation, the F&G mapping study should be performed when major changes or modifications are applied to the facilities.
-As a result, the study shall confirm whether the current arrangement remained suitable for continuous operating.
-If it is not the case, a set of recommendations shall be provided and considered to improve the FGS performance.
+- Moreover, throughout the traditional operation, the F&G mapping study ought to be performed once major changes or modifications take place within the facilities.
+As a result, the study shall ensures whether or not this arrangement remains appropriate for continuous operation.
+If it's not the case, a collection of recommendations shall be provided and regarded to enhance the FGS performance.

 Approach / Methodology